 Our MakerBot Replicator series represents our desktop 3D printers, compact, and professional-grade 3D printers.
-Our desktop and compact 3D printers are affordable, and designed for easy, desktop use and are typically used by individuals operating alone or within an enterprise.
-Our larger, professional 3D printer has a large build volume ideal for industrial prototypes, models and products.
+Our desktop and compact 3D printers are affordable, and designed for easy, desktop use.
+They are typically used by educational institutions and designed for individuals operating alone or within an enterprise.
+Our new MethodTM series of performance printers is aimed at bridging the gap between industrial and desktop systems, providing industrial level of reliability and precision combined with accessibility and ease of use found in desktop systems.
+The MethodTM printers are built for the professional individual user.